 Does UVM’s Post-Baccalaureate Premedical Program prepare students for healthcare professional studies other than medical school?

 Yes.
-Our students have prepared for graduate-level physical therapy, veterinary, dental, osteopathy, physician assistant, midwifery, chiropractic, pharmacy, optometry, and public health degrees.
+Our students have prepared for graduate-level physical therapy, veterinary, dental, osteopathy, physician assistant, chiropractic, pharmacy, optometry, and public health degrees.

 Can I work while I’m in this program?

 It is possible for some students to work while completing this program.
 However, there is an expectation that students dedicate time for volunteering and patient care.
 These opportunities will help set you apart when you apply to medical or professional healthcare programs.